 The strategy emphases the development of human capital through lifelong learning (LLL).
 It will help the workforce meet the changing labor market needs and stay competitive.

-In elaborating the Labor Market and Employment Strategy, the government has taken into account the Constitution of Georgia, the legal and regulatory frameworks, the association agreement, Directives with EU, SDG, the ILO's conventions and agreements on labor rights, employment, and working conditions.
+In elaborating the Labor Market and Employment Strategy, the government has taken into account the Constitution of Georgia, the national legal and regulatory frameworks, the Association Agreement with the EU, including Annex XXX on approximation with EU law etc.., SDG, the ILO's conventions and agreements on labor rights, employment, and working conditions.

 The government developed the Strategy with the support of social partners and the International Labor Organization (ILO).
 The working group had consultations with the Tripartite Committee.
 The government will carry out the Strategy through the Action Plan.
 For implementing the Strategy, the proper legislative and institutional environment and finances will be provided.
 Human resources required to realize the strategy will be enhanced.
 The government (through the several ministries and agencies), social partners and a whole civil society will take part in the strategy’s implementation.